aj-archipelago/cortex/README.md

 - Progress reporting for file operations
 - Cleanup and deletion management

+For comprehensive documentation on the Cortex file system architecture, see [FILE_SYSTEM_DOCUMENTATION.md](FILE_SYSTEM_DOCUMENTATION.md).

 Each helper app can be deployed independently using Docker:
 ```sh
 # Build the Docker image